 These figures highlight the investment needed for skilled labor that meets safety and design standards.

 Labor costs fluctuate based on location.
 Urban regions, such as New York City and San Francisco, see rates exceeding $70 per hour due to higher living costs.
 In contrast, rural or smaller areas typically have lower rates.
-CountBricks offers comprehensive regional data to aid in accurate estimations.
+For comprehensive regional data, visit CountBricks.

 Considering crew composition is vital—foreman salaries, specialized roles, and overtime rates can significantly impact the budget.
 Properly allocating for travel, setup, and cleanup costs can prevent financial oversights.